"Getting around Lincolnshire is easy when you know how"

 Photo by Pixabay

-There are lots of different ways to travel around the county; by bike, boat or on foot.
+There are lots of different ways to travel around Lincolnshire; by bike, boat or on foot.

 There is also a great rail network so you can get where you need to go in plenty of time, leaving you free to get on with your activities!